statisticsnorway/tink-fpe-python/README.md

 # The following will raise an Error
 ciphertext = fpe.encrypt(b'Ken sent me...', FpeParams(strategy=UnknownCharacterStrategy.FAIL))

+# Skipping non-supported characters might reveal too much of the plaintext, but it is currently the only
+# approach that will handle any plaintext without either failing or irreversibly transforming the plaintext.
 params = FpeParams(strategy=UnknownCharacterStrategy.SKIP)
 fpe.encrypt(b'Ken sent me...', params) #-> UEj l1Ns sj...
 fpe.decrypt(ciphertext, params) #-> Ken sent me...